mciwing/mciwing.github.io/docs/data-science/algorithms/index.md

 # Introduction

-With extensive data preparation knowledge, we can tackle the next big part of data science: algorithms.
+With extensive data preparation knowledge, we can tackle the next big part of the course: algorithms.
 An algorithm is a

 > a set of mathematical instructions or rules that, especially if given to a
 > computer, will help to calculate an answer to a problem.
 >
 > [Cambridge Dictionary](https://dictionary.cambridge.org/de/worterbuch/englisch/algorithm)

-In data science, algorithms are used to solve problems such as modelling data to make prediction for unseen data or clustering data to find patterns.
+In data science/machine learning, algorithms are used to solve problems such as modelling data to make prediction for unseen data or clustering data to find patterns.

 The following chapters will introduce you to the most common algorithms, like linear and logistic regression, decision trees, and k-means clustering.
 We will